OpenNTI/nti.docs.platform.enduser/adminguide/managecourse.rst

 Manage a Course
 =================

-Site admins have the ability to manage a course from their admin dashboard.
+Manage a course from your admin tools.
 View and search all courses in one place, view enrollments and course activity, course rosters, and reports.
 You can also edit course information and manage course facilitators.

 View and Search all Courses
 ============================